Chainfire/simple-signer/README.md

 Note that the final signing and verification code comes straight from the `cryptography` docs, I assume they know what they're doing.

+Signing is based on a SHA256 hash of the data provided by the backends.

 ### JSON